- Published on

 warning

 Thumbshell mode achieved my goal.
-Here the overall looks of my setup now.
+Here is the overall look of my setup now.

 On another note, I think I'm transitioning to the high IQ population by now.
 Haha jk 😂